matkoch/dotnet-snippets/README.md

 ## 👏 Credits

-Thanks to the helpful folks in the [C# Discord](https://discord.gg/csharp) Roslyn channel.
+Thanks to the helpful folks in the [C# Discord](https://discord.gg/csharp) Roslyn channel for pointing me to the [`Classifier`](https://github.com/dotnet/roslyn/blob/c9c4fd26615bb1f0ab1f9c5a679ba349005dc291/src/Workspaces/Core/Portable/Classification/Classifier.cs) class.
 Syntax visitors or walkers would have been way more complicated! 😅